Ebola drug trials to be fast-tracked in West Africa

 The Ebola virus has killed about 50 percent of those infected in the current epidemic.

-The Canadian drugmaker Tekmira said on Monday that U.S. and Canadian regulators had authorised the use of its Ebola treatment in patients who have confirmed or suspected infections.
+The Canadian drugmaker Tekmira said on Monday that U.S. and Canadian regulators had authorized the use of its Ebola treatment in patients who have confirmed or suspected infections.

 The Wellcome Trust said that while waiting for the WHO recommendations on which products should be tested in West Africa first, scientists would immediately start working with researchers and doctors in some of the affected countries to assess potentially suitable sites and set up the infrastructure, staffing and systems for the clinical trials, it added.